 The new interactive TDB electronic database is now available.
-Registration is required in order to obtain access.
-If you are already registered, please contact email@example.com to seek access.
+You must have an existing registration for NEA online services in order to obtain access.
+If you are already registered, please contact email@example.com to be granted access.
+If not, please register for online services.

 The content of the e-TDB includes: